Gakuzi/secretary-plus/SUPABASE_SETUP.md

 ALTER TABLE public.calendar_events ADD COLUMN IF NOT EXISTS status TEXT;
 ALTER TABLE public.calendar_events ADD COLUMN IF NOT EXISTS creator_email TEXT;
 ALTER TABLE public.calendar_events ADD COLUMN IF NOT EXISTS is_all_day BOOLEAN DEFAULT false;
-ALTER TABLE public.calendar_events ADD COLUMN IF NOT EXISTS is_deleted BOOLEAN DEFAULT false NOT NULL;
 DO $$ BEGIN
   IF NOT EXISTS (
       SELECT 1 FROM pg_constraint